Toure' Murry

-Toure' Ahmad Khalid-Murry (/tʊəˈreɪ ɑːˈmɑːd xəˈliːd ˈmʌri/; born November 8, 1989) is an American former professional basketball player.
+Toure' Ahmad Khalid-Murry (/tʊəˈreɪ ɑːˈmɑːd xəˈliːd ˈmʌri/; born November 8, 1989) is an American former professional basketball player who is a player development coach for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played college basketball for Wichita State.

 College career

 Murry played college basketball at Wichita State University, leading the Shockers to the second round of the 2012 NCAA Men's Division I Basketball Tournament and winning the 2011 National Invitation Tournament.
 Murry averaged 12.1 points, 4.8 rebounds and 3.3 assists per game during his senior season in 2011–12.

 Professional career

 2012–13 season

 After going undrafted in the 2012 NBA draft, Murry joined the Los Angeles Lakers for the 2012 NBA Summer League.
 He spent August and September in Turkey and Israel before returning to the United States.
 On November 2, 2012, he was selected with the 15th overall pick by the Austin Toros in the 2012 NBA Development League Draft.
 Three days later, he was traded to the Rio Grande Valley Vipers.
 During his rookie season, he played 52 games in total for the Vipers, averaging 9.0 points, 2.8 rebounds, 3.0 assists and 1.8 steals per game.